-In short, interchange rates and fees are fees the issuing bank charges merchants for the convenience of seemingly instant deposits.
-This convenience fee is designed to pay for the billing services, risk, and float costs the issuing banks incur while transferring money to merchants from the cardholder.
+Interchange fees are what the issuing bank charges merchants for the convenience of seemingly instant deposits.
+They're designed to pay for the billing services, risk, and costs the issuing banks incur while transferring money to merchants from the cardholder.

 In other words, it’s the underlying cost you as the merchant have to pay for the “convenience” of accepting credit cards, and it’s the same for every single merchant.
 All of them.
 Everywhere.